skylarbeaty/Easy-RSVP/README.md

 ## Key Features

-1. Event Creation & Sharing
+1. Event Creation and Sharing
-    - Organizers can create events, view incoming RSVPs, and manage the event
+    - Organizers can manage events, tracks RSVPs, and generate a sharable link for easy invites
-    - Events create a sharable link that can be easily sent to invitees
-    - "Add to Calender" and "Open in Maps" hooks into expected functionallity
+    - "Add to Calendar" and "Open in Maps" hooks into expected functionality

 2. Guest RSVP and Account Linking
     - Guests can RSVP without being logged in
     - If later they login, their RSVP seamlessly links to their profile

-3. Reactive Design
+3. Polished Design
     - Responsive design provides seamless experience on any platform
     - Loading pages gracefully handle asynchronous requests by showing skeleton components